Patchier/No-Not-Vegas/README.md

 ## Decompress your BSAs
 -------------------------

-1. In your No, Not Vegas installation folder, there will be folder labelled "Tools".
+1. In your My Kind of Courier installation folder, there will be folder labelled "Tools".
 Open it.

 2. Open the folder labelled "BSA Decompressor", and double-click on "FNV BSA Decompressor.exe"